poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 #### S3 Features ####

-- Prefixes and Delimiters
+- __Prefixes and Delimiters__.
 S3 doesn't actually have folder hierarchy.
 Organization and identification is achieved by prefixes and delimiters.
 With prefixes and delimiters give   the impression of folders.

-- S3 Storage Classes.
+- __S3 Storage Classes__.
 From most expensive at the top to least expensive.

-  * Amazon S3 Standard
+  * `S3 Standard` - Durability 99.999999999%, Availability 99.99%
-  * Amazon S3 Infrequent Access (IA)
+  * `S3 Infrequent Access (IA)` - Durability 99.999999999%, Availability 99.9%
+    - `S3 One Zone IA` - Durability 99.999999999%, Availability 99.5%
-  * Amazon S3 Reduced Redundancy Storage (RRS)
+  * `S3 Reduced Redundancy Storage (RRS)`
-  * Amazon S3 Glacier
+  * `S3 Glacier`

-Though glacier is the least expensive, if accessed frequently then the price shoots up due to the access charge.
+_Though glacier is the least expensive, if accessed frequently then the price shoots up due to the access charge_.

-- Object Lifecycle Management
+- __Object Lifecycle Management__

 The standard is to add info to S3 Standard, migrate to S3 IA after some months and further move the data to Glacier after some months.

-- Encryption
+- __Encryption__

 Server side and Client side.